Assasinphoenix/pyqt5-tutorial/filedialog.rst

 =======
 Example
 =======
-Below is an example of an FileDialog:
+Below is an example of a FileDialog:

 .. literalinclude:: _examples/filedialog.py